rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 The problem is that a list can get bloated with token-heavy tool calls.
 A structured runtime state - defined via a [schema](https://langchain-ai.github.io/langgraph/concepts/low_level/#schema) (e.g., a [Pydantic](https://docs.pydantic.dev/latest/concepts/models/) model) - can often be more effective.

 Then, you can control what fields are passed to the LLM at each agent turn.
-For example, in one version of a deep research agent, I [save token-heavy completed sections](https://github.com/langchain-ai/open_deep_research/blob/e5a5160a398a3699857d00d8569cb7fd0ac48a4f/src/open_deep_research/multi_agent.py#L428) in one field of my schema, isolated from the LLM.
-When all sections are done, I fetch them from state and pass to the LLM for final writing.
+For example, in one version of a deep research agent, I [save completed sections](https://github.com/langchain-ai/open_deep_research/blob/e5a5160a398a3699857d00d8569cb7fd0ac48a4f/src/open_deep_research/multi_agent.py#L428) in one field of my schema, isolated from the LLM.
+When all sections are done, I fetch them and pass to the LLM for any final writing.

 **Multi-agent**